 - Invest some time in reading the Co-op Ed Student Guide.

 - Engage us on Social Media via Facebook, Twitter and our Blog.

 How is Co-op Ed placement done?

-You are assigned randomly to Co-op Ed employers by the School's / Department's Co-ordinator.
-You may also initiate your own placement.
-However, this must be done in consultation with your School’s Co-ordinator.
+- You may initiate your own placement however; this must be done in consultation with your School’s Co-ordinator.

-How will UTech support you in Co-op Ed?
+How will UTech, Ja. support you in Co-op Ed?

 - seek to provide an "appropriate" work environment for you while you are on placement

 - make available to you and the host organisations, suitable documentation concerning the relationship among all stakeholders